amotion/MixpanelClient/README.md

 # MixpanelClient
-Swift library for communicating with the Mixpanel Data API
+Swift library for communicating with the Mixpanel Data API (still in development).